 Web Caching (or HTTP Caching) became one of the most important techniques to increase a websites’ performance and one of the most effective ways to improve the user experience of their visitors.
 It is also part of the core content delivery strategy implemented within the HTTP protocol.

-In this article, we will explain the basic concepts of web content caching and how this is helping EXADS to ensure super fast delivery of ads.
+Let's go through the basic concepts of web content caching and see how this is helping EXADS to ensure super fast delivery of ads.

 The online user experience can have a direct impact on your brand, it can help you grow your online business or halt its growth.
 There are some specific components that can ensure you are providing a great user experience and Web Caching is a very important factor for optimized performance.

 When serving ads, the end user experience should be seamless.
-With an optimized ad zone auction, serving the ad to the ad zone with a minimum load time to show the ad to the user.
-Web Caching can be used to help optimize performance, it has the following advantages:
+With an optimized ad zone auction, serving the ad to the ad zone should take a minimum load time to show the ad to the user.
+Web Caching can be used to help optimize performance and it has the following advantages:

-The speed at which a webpage loads is crucial in ensuring a good digital experience, Google ranks websites higher that are fast to load and so Web Caching reduces the load time.
+The speed at which a webpage loads is crucial in ensuring a good digital experience.
+Google ranks websites that are fast to load higher and so Web Caching can be key in reducing load times.

 The instant availability of a website's content to end users across the world is an important component to user experience.
 A site may not load for a user because the network may be prone to frequent interruptions or the site may be experiencing intermittent outages.
 In such cases, Web Caching will cover this by still serving end users the cached content.